leto/address-validator/README.md

 Transparent and shielded addresses are supported, for coins with shielded addresses.
 For Zcash-derived coins, Sprout and Sapling addresses are supported.

+# How can I detect only a valid *transparent* or *shielded* or *multisig* address?

+Currently that is not directly supported.
+It is recommended that you call `isValidAddress` for validity, and then also do a prefix check for the address type.

 # License